vishalG197/Billing_app/README.md

 * REACT
 * React-router-dom
 * Chakra-ui
-* node.js
-* express.js
-* MongoDB
-* mongoose
+* Json-server

 -----
 ## How to run the Project
-* clone the repo and install node_module using the `npm install` and then start the frontend using `npm run start` for the running backend in your system you can use the `npm run server`.
+* clone the repo and install node_module using the `npm install` and then start the frontend using `npm run start`.
 -----
 ## End Notes 📑
-In this project, we have tried to achieve a all functionality for the billing app  as much as possible.
+In this project, we have tried to achieve all functionality for the billing app  as much as possible.
 This entire journey of this construct week has given us experiences and we have learned lots of things by applying to the actual website and it gave us a lot of confidence.
 Most of the features are added and the website's functionality is achieved.
 -----